ilios/iliosproject.org/README.md

 ## About

-This is the code-base for the new Ilios Project Website.
+This is the codebase for the Ilios Project Website at https://www.iliosproject.org

 ## Development

 For developing locally, we recommend using Docker with the provided Dockerfile.

+### Requirements
 To use Docker, you will need to have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed on your system, and you will need to add the path to the iliosproject.org codebase (this folder!) to your docker configuration by visiting `Resources -> File Sharing` in your Docker Desktop Settings and adding the path there.

+### Steps

 1. From within the iliosproject.org codebase directory, run the following command to build the docker image locally:
 ```bash